-Moshic Mor is a Partner at aMoon, where he co-leads Velocity, our early-stage investment fund for highly disruptive healthcare technologies.
-As a successful entrepreneur himself, Moshic knows firsthand the challenges entrepreneurs face, and what it takes to build a highly successful company.
+Moshic Mor is a General Partner at aMoon, where he co-leads Velocity, our early-stage investment fund for highly disruptive healthcare technologies.
+As a successful entrepreneur, Moshic knows firsthand the challenges entrepreneurs face, and what it takes to build a highly successful company.

 In 1993, Moshic co-founded SPL WorldGroup, a Silicon Valley-based software company.
-As its CEO until 2000, he oversaw rapid global expansion, growing the company to 1,000 employees.
-SPL WorldGroup was acquired by Oracle in 2003.
-Moshic then spent 19 years at Greylock Partners, a renowned global VC firm.
-He began as a General Partner in the Silicon Valley office.
-In 2006 he co-founded Greylock Israel (now named 83North), and from 2012 to 2019, he was a venture partner with the firm while also devoting much of his time to philanthropic projects.
+As its CEO until 2000, he oversaw rapid global expansion, growing the company to 1,000 employees before it was ultimately acquired by Oracle in 2003.
+Moshic spent the following 19 years at Greylock Partners, a renowned global VC firm, where he began as a General Partner in the Silicon Valley office.
+In 2006 he co-founded Greylock Israel (now 83North), where he was a venture partner with the firm from 2012-2019 while also devoting much of his time to philanthropic projects.

 An avid kite surfer, Moshic likes to spot a wave, get there before it peaks, and ride it all the way through.
-Spotting the FinTech revolution early on, Moshic jumped in and lead investments that went on to become unicorns in this space.
+Spotting the FinTech revolution early on, Moshic jumped in and led investments in the space, including the first venture investments in Payoneer (NASDAQ: PAYO) and Marqeta (NASDAQ: MQ), both of which went on to become unicorns.
 Thus, more recently, when witnessing the growing convergence of tech and healthcare, Moshic knew he had to be a part of it and joined aMoon to help realize the massive potential this revolution has to impact the world.